rolandmueller/bigdata/deployment.md

   "dockerfilePath": "./Dockerfile"
  }
 ```
+See https://discuss.streamlit.io/t/slug-size-error-in-heroku-when-deploying-streamlit-app/4821/12  for Steamlit specific help.

 ## On the Server, create an App

 Go to your the CapRover server web dashboard and create an app

+Set parameter for the app:
+- http container port: the same port where the streamlit app is running.
+- Enable websocket support (click checkbox)

 ## On the Laptop, your App